codaris/picovga-cmake/tools/README.md

 This array can be included in your PicoVGA project and drawn directly to the screen.

-## picovga_rle – RLE Compression Tool
+## RLE Compression Tool - `picovga_rle`

-**picovga_rle** is a command-line utility that compresses 8-bit PicoVGA images into a run-length encoded (RLE) format suitable for use with the PicoVGA library on the Raspberry Pi Pico.
+`picovga_rle` is a command-line utility that compresses 8-bit PicoVGA images into a run-length encoded (RLE) format suitable for use with the PicoVGA library on the Raspberry Pi Pico.
 The compression significantly reduces image size while maintaining compatibility with the RLE PIO routines in PicoVGA.

 ### Usage
 ```bash
 picovga_rle input.bmp output.c arrayname transparent_color
 ```

-- **input.bmp** – Source image file (must be an 8-bit BMP using the PicoVGA palette `pal332.act`).
+- `input.bmp` – Source image file (must be an 8-bit BMP using the PicoVGA palette `pal332.act`).
-- **output.cpp** – Destination C++ file containing the compressed image data.
+- `output.cpp` – Destination C++ file containing the compressed image data.
-- **arrayname** – Name of the generated C array.
+- `arrayname` – Name of the generated C array.
-- **transparent_color** – Index of the color to be used as transparency (0–255).
+- `transparent_color` – Index of the color to be used as transparency (0–255).
 Use `-1` for no transparency.

 The tool reads the BMP image, compresses it using RLE, and outputs a set of C arrays containing both pixel data and row offsets.